-Aubrey Shinofield is the Director of Professional Development and Corporate Sponsorship.
+Karin Mitchell is the Director of Professional Development and Corporate Sponsorship.
 Her primary responsibilities include coordination of ACIS professional development offerings and management of corporate partnerships.
-Aubrey has extensive coaching and administrative experience at the university and independent school level, and she is a graduate of an independent school.
+Karin has been in education for 18 years, working in K-12 and higher education settings and has published two novels.

 ACIS QUICK FACTS (2020-2021)

 |Number of Member Schools||38|